Realtek RTL8191SE Driver, Wi-Fi Missing, No Networks Detected, and Code 31 Errors

 What users observed: A Realtek wireless adapter appeared functional in Device Manager on multiple systems, yet no wireless networks were detected once the primary adapter was disabled.

-What was tried: Manual driver installation from an included media failed to produce connectivity.
+What was tried: Manual driver installation from included media failed to produce connectivity.

 Other network adapters showing similar behavior: